Breaking News

 Reporters asked how Donald Trump could claim the moral high ground after threatening to wipe out Iran’s “whole civilization.”

-Press Secretary Karoline Leavitt speaks at a podium during a White House press briefing
+Press secretary Karoline Leavitt speaks at a podium during a White House press briefing

 Heather Diehl/Getty Images

-White House press secretary Karoline Leavitt threw one of her patented tantrums Wednesday in her first appearance since Donald Trump’s deranged threat to wipe out Iran’s “whole civilization” if they did not agree to his terms.
+White House press secretary Karoline Leavitt threw one of her patented tantrums Wednesday in her first appearance since Donald Trump’s deranged threat to wipe out Iran’s “whole civilization” if it did not agree to his terms.

 Andrew Feinberg, a journalist with The Independent, asked Leavitt how Trump could claim the U.S. was fighting a just war after such extreme rhetoric.

-“When the U.S. Invaded Iraq in 2003, George W. Bush said in a message to the Iraqi people that the military campaign was directed ‘against the lawless men who rule your country and not against you,’” Feinberg said.
+“When the U.S. invaded Iraq in 2003, George W. Bush said in a message to the Iraqi people that the military campaign was directed ‘against the lawless men who rule your country and not against you,’” Feinberg said.
 “Yesterday, the president threatened to destroy Iran’s civilization.… Not the Iranian government, but the Iranian civilization.
 The Iranian people.
 The U.S. has been a moral leader for most of its history by fighting wars against other governments, not against civilizations.
 How can the president claim that America can ever have the moral high ground if he’s threatening to destroy civilizations?”

 Leavitt shot back, using all the jingoism she could muster: “Andrew, I think you should take a look at the actions of this president over the course of the past six weeks, and the actions of the brave men and women in the United States military.… The president absolutely has the moral high ground over the Iranian terrorist regime, and for you to even suggest otherwise is frankly insulting.”